slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 ### Getting Started

-Let's assume you have a Bazel project includes a [WORKSPACE file](https://bazel.build/reference/glossary#workspace-file) at the root of your repository as well as one or more [BUILD files](https://bazel.build/reference/glossary#build-file).
+Let's assume you have a Bazel project which includes a [WORKSPACE file](https://bazel.build/reference/glossary#workspace-file) at the root of your repository as well as one or more [BUILD files](https://bazel.build/reference/glossary#build-file).
 Also included